polar bear study

 Polar Bear – Holding the World

-He looks at me — or maybe at all of us — with a calm awareness.
+He looks at me — or maybe at all of us — with a steady glare.

 There’s a quiet strength here, born from resilience and solitude.
-He doesn’t seem to shout but simply reaches out, beckoning, sensing the shifts in the world around him.
+He doesn’t seem to yell at me but simply reaches out, beckoning, sensing the shifts in the world around him.

 Symbols of resilience